-Capital turnover is the measure that indicates organization’s efficiency in relation to the utilization of capital employed in the business and it is calculated as a ratio of total annual turnover divided by the total amount of stockholder’s equity (also known as net worth) and the higher the ratio, the better is the utilization of capital employed.
+Capital turnover is the measure that indicates an organization’s efficiency about the utilization of capital employed in the business, and it is calculated as a ratio of total annual turnover divided by the total amount of stockholder’s equity (also known as net worth) and the higher the ratio, the better is the utilization of capital employed.

 Capital Turnover Formula

 Capital Turnover = Total Sales / Shareholder’s Equity

 - The company’s total sale is the total turnover of the company in an accounting year or of a period for which the ratio is calculated.

 - The shareholder’s equity, also known as url=”https://www.wallstreetmojo.com/shareholders-equity/”] equity[/wsm-tooltip], also known as capital employedCapital EmployedCapital employed indicates the company's investment in the business, i.e., the total amount of funds used for expansion or acquisition and the entire value of assets engaged in business operations.
 "Capital Employed = Total Assets - Current Liabilities" or "Capital Employed = Non-Current Assets + Working Capital."/net worthNet WorthThe company's net worth can be calculated using two methods: the first is to subtract total liabilities from total assets, and the second is to add the company's share capital (both equity and preference) as well as reserves and surplus., is the total amount of investment made by shareholders in the company till the date of calculation of the ratio.

 Now you can Master Financial Modeling with Wallstreetmojo’s premium courses at special prices